sara62/GetItDone/README.md

 GetItDone
 =========

-A visualized way of keeping track of deadlines and tasks
+A time management app that keeps track of projects, assignments deadlines and tasks with a visual timeline.